hasura/graphql-engine/docs/graphql/core/schema/views.rst

 Example: Hide certain fields of a table
 ***************************************

 Say, we have some sensitive information in a table which we wouldn't want to expose.
+In our case, we want to expose the ``author`` table without the fields ``email``, ``phone`` and ``address``.
-We can create a view that only exposes the non-sensitive fields like the following:
+We can create a view that only exposes the non-sensitive fields as follows:

 .. code-block:: SQL